danny-murray/Disease_Classifier/README.md

 ## Dataset

 The dataset used for training and evaluation is stored in the file `Symptom2Disease.csv`.
 It comprises a collection of symptom descriptions and their corresponding disease labels.
+The dataset comprises 24 different diseases; each disease has 50 symptom descriptions, resulting in a total of 1200 datapoints

 ## Getting Started